sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 The important point of the model is

 - Making the staking token `$BGT` non transferrable.
 It enables to utilize the all supply of the staking token purely for staking without the need for holding it for the fee.
-- There is no interest in dApps on Ethereum for the sustainability of the DEXs, whereas the dApps on Berachain are always interested in the sustainability of Berachain PoL.
+- There is no interest in dApps on Ethereum for the sustainability of the DEXs, whereas the dApps on Berachain are always interested in the engagement of Berachain PoL.

 ## Sunrise model